-BIOS updates are also available from the HP Business Support Web site (www.hp.com/go/bizsupport).
-Installation utilities and instructions are provided with the updates.
+Hewlett-Packard may provide updates to the notebook's BIOS to enhance the capabilities of your system.
+Check the HP Business Support Web site (www.hp.com/go/bizsupport).
+Installation utilities and instructions will be provided with the updates.

 Updating the Windows Drivers